shettyshrikanth/stories-for-my-little-angels/README.md

 ## The Golden Touch of Midas
-Once upon a time, there was a Greek King, Midas.
+Once upon a time, there was a Indian King, Midas.
 He was very rich and had lots of Gold.
 He had a daughter, who he loved a lot.

 One day, Midas found an angel in need of help.
 He helped her and in return she agreed to grant a wish.
 Midas wished that everything he touched would turn into gold.
 His wish was granted